Pak Parliament's crucial session begins to vote on no-trust motion against PM Khan | Politics

 ''(But) the important thing is that there has been talk of an international conspiracy.
 This should also be discussed,'' he said, as the hall echoed with protests from the Opposition benches.

-''We intend to fight it in constitutional, political and democratic manner,'' he asserted.
+''We intend to fight it in a constitutional, political and democratic manner,'' the close aide of Khan, asserted.

 Talking about constitutional violations, he said that it was obligatory ''on us to respect the Constitution''.

-Speaker Asad Qaisar adjourned the session until 12.30 PM (local time)after slight disturbance between the treasury and opposition benches.
+Speaker Qaisar adjourned the session until 12.30 PM (13:00 IST) after slight disturbance between the treasury and opposition benches.

 The Opposition parties need 172 members in the 342-member house to orchestrate the downfall of Prime Minister Khan.
 They have garnered the support of more than the needed strength with the help of some allies of the ruling coalition and rebels from the Pakistan Tehreek-e-Insaf (PTI) party of the 69-year-old cricketer-turned politician.